NoSkillCorp/overwatch-tips/API.md

 }
 ```

-You can ask for the list of all characters here :
+You can ask for the list of all maps here :
 > http://www.overwatch-tips.com/api/v1/maps

-You can ask for a specific character by its slug or its id here :
+You can ask for a specific map by its slug or its id here :
 > http://www.overwatch-tips.com/api/v1/maps/dorado

 > http://www.overwatch-tips.com/api/v1/characters/22